KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 - ``service_url``:backend services address, typically set to ``http://localhost:8080/knowage``,
 - ``host_url``: frontend services address, the one the user types in his browser.
 - ``hmacKey``: secret key to generate JWT tokens used by the default security mechanism.
 You **must change** it, and **do not distribute** it.
 - ``password_encryption_secret``: File used for password encryption.
 The file must contain random text of any length.
 This is a security configuration, so don't use short strings.
-For example, you can create a file and write text into it. **Do not distribute** it for any reason.
+For example, you can create a file and write text into it. **Do not distribute** it for any reason, create at least a backup copy of the file. **After the first start of Knowage, it will no longer be possible to change the secret key.**

 .. important::